-HYDRA I/O RACK CONFIGURATION
+MODULAR HYDRA I/O UNIT CONFIGURATION

 This screen allows the user to manually setup the type of input and output modules occupying each slot in a Hydra I/O Rack.
+Please note that this configurability is not available for small format I/O boxes.